Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

 ## C++ Code

 Any C++11 compiler should work.
-If your compiler supports C++11 (e.g. Visual Studio 2013) then it will work.
+If your use Visual Studio 2013, please follow the instructions below to compile the code.

 - Use Microsoft Visual Studio 2013 to open **".vcxproj"**.
 - Under Build -> Configuration Manager: